willy-wagtail/raspberrypi-pihole/README.md

 ### Kill unnecessary system services

-To reduce idling power usage, and also reduce the area for compromise, we can list all running services and disable services you don't need - e.g. wifi, bluetooth or sound card drivers.
+To reduce idling power usage, and also reduce the areas for compromise, we can list all running services and disable services you don't need - e.g. wifi, bluetooth or sound card drivers.

 To see all active services, run `sudo systemctl --type=service --state=active`.